 Birthdays & Special Occasions.
 My students LOVE to celebrate anything!

 Spelling packets are due every other Friday

 Mashantucket Pequot Museum

-Our first field trip of the year will be on October 21st.
+Our first field trip of the year will this fall.
 Look for the permission slip!

 Please keep in mind: